 What Is In This Pangrattato Recipe?

 Sourdough Bread.
-Sourdough Bread is the base ingredient for this recipe.
-For the best results, use stale Sourdough Bread, which is at least a day old.
+For the best results, I use stale Sourdough Bread, which is at least a day old.
 Fresh bread will not give the dish its signature crispiness.

 Butter.
-It makes up for what is otherwise a dry recipe, along with adding a subtle hint of flavour to it.
-Since we have left out salt in this recipe, feel free to use salted butter to enhance the flavours.
+Since I have left out salt in this recipe, feel free to use salted butter to enhance the flavours.

 Garlic.
-A dash of Garlic is ideal for adding a hint of spice to the dish.
-It is best to use finely chopped Garlic to avoid messing up the texture of the recipe.
+I recommend using finely chopped Garlic to avoid messing up the texture of the recipe.

 How To Make Pangrattato?

-Now, add crushed Garlic and mix until combined.
+Three: Now, add crushed garlic and mix until combined.
 Keep cooking for 1-2 minutes, then remove from heat.

 Top Tips!